mugiseyebrows/cicd-shell/readme.md

 # cicd-shell

-Shell for interactive fiddling with ci/cd.
+Shell for fiddling with ci/cd.

-You need to run mediator on public server (vps).
+Run mediator on public server (vps).

 ```bash
 ssh user@your.public.server